 Water makes up about 60% of our bodies and is needed often and for many different functions in the body.

 Having a water bottle around makes it easier to stay on top of hydration and keeping your body working optimally.

 I carry a water bottle with me wherever I go and drink from it with every meal.

 12. Low or no fat does not necessarily mean that it is healthier.

 Oftentimes artificial additives have to be added to these foods to reduce the natural fat of the food.

 Although leaner meats are better quality and generally better for you compared to fattier meats, if your goal is to burn fat then you want to primarily use fat as a fuel source (higher fat diet) and limit your intake of carbohydrates and save them for when your body really needs them, like before or after a hard workout.

-When a high fat/high carb meal is eaten (e.g., burgers, pizza, sandwiches, macaroni and cheese, etc.) it is essentially a shit show on your body and your body wants to store it as fat, making it harder to be burned off as fuel.
+When a high fat/high carb meal is eaten (e.g., burgers, pizza, sandwiches, macaroni and cheese, etc.) it slows your rate of digestion and your body wants to store it as fat, making it harder to be burned off as fuel.

 13. Alcohol inhibits fat burning.